 Good quality hiking boots are an even better choice because they offer more protection for your feet.
-I thought these Lowa boots were pretty spiffy.
+Columbia has a great selection of waterproof boots.

 Be aware, if you purchase hiking boots, make sure to break them in first, so you won’t get blisters.

 Other essential gear to take along on a day hike just in case

 - Snacks – You never know if you’ll get lost, or you may just get hungry so be prepared with something to munch on.
 Power bars or nuts are easy to carry and will give you energy.

 - A small first aid kit– for emergencies or if you get a scrape